NETWAYS/ElasticArmor/doc/08-Limitations.md

 means that features that were previously considered being not security relevant now are.
 Thus you will need to take extra care when upgrading to any new version of Elasticsearch.

-The following versions are currently supported:
+The following versions are currently supported and are known to work well with ElasticArmor:

 * 1.7.x